thekampany/tripproject/README.md

 The Trippers can invite their friends and family to the tribe.
 People in the tribe can see an overview of the trip and who is winning the badges.

+Additional features:
+Add expenses and keep a simple overview of who owes and who gets.
+Per trip show points of interest and stopovers on a map.
+Add a Dawarich api key and see your tracks - did you go where you planned you would go.

 # Installation
 `git clone https://github.com/thekampany/tripproject.git`
 Edit  docker-compose.yml for portnumbers and dbuser and password